davidozog/ishmem_demo/README.md

 `ishmem_demo` directory.

 After installation is complete and the environment is loaded, try running an example.
-In the "example" directory is a self-contained complete ISHMEM
+In the "examples" directory is a self-contained complete ISHMEM project containing several small example programs:
-project:

 ```
-cd example
+cd examples
 mkdir build
 cd build
 cmake ..